min2ha/ukwa-site/content/target/47267/index.en.md

   "subject": "Brexit"
 }

-# Oxford Business Law Blog: How Brexit will Fail

 If Brexit fails, it will do so because withdrawal happens suddenly and with no indication about the future arrangements that will replace membership in the EU and no transitional arrangements.